doersino/excessivelyadequate.com/_posts/2020-04-23-sierpinksy.md

 ## Theory

-The *Sierpiński triangle*, which you've already seen above, is a self-similar fractal that takes the shape of an equailateral triangle that's divided into four sub.
+The *Sierpiński triangle*, which you've already seen above, is a self-similar fractal that takes the shape of an equailateral triangle that's divided into four "subtriangles": the middle one is blank, the rest are again divided in the same manner, *ad infinitum*.
 It can be constructed in a [variety of ways](https://en.wikipedia.org/wiki/Sierpiński_triangle#Constructions), all[^rule90] of which are interesting – but we'll focus on just one of them in this post.

-*Iterated function systems*, meanwhile, are commonly [utitlized in the generation of self-similar fractals](https://twitter.com/CentrlPotential/status/1250172108811927552) like the one we'll be drawing today.
+*Iterated function systems*, meanwhile, are commonly [utilized in the generation of self-similar fractals](https://twitter.com/CentrlPotential/status/1250172108811927552) like the one we'll be drawing today.
 Wikipedia [defines](https://en.wikipedia.org/wiki/Iterated_function_system#Definition) them as follows:

 > Formally, an iterated function system is a finite set of contraction mappings on a complete metric space.

 There you go.

-Just kidding – that sentence makes no sense to me because I'm bad at math, and I hope you're not offended if I proceed under the assumption that you're not much better at it. *Informally*, an iterated function system (IFS) is a set of functions that can be applied to each other's outputs in any order and as many times as you like, with the results ending up distributed in a hopefully interesting manner.
+Just kidding – that sentence makes no sense to me because I'm bad at math, and I hope you're not offended if I proceed under the assumption that you're not much better at it. *Informally*, an iterated function system (IFS) is a *set of functions that can be applied to each other's outputs in any order and as many times as you like*, with the results ending up distributed in a hopefully-interesting manner.

-Wikipedia goes on to outline the particular application of IFS we'll be employing:
+Wikipedia goes on to outline the particular application of IFS we'll be performing:

 > The most common algorithm to compute IFS fractals is called the "[chaos game](https://en.wikipedia.org/wiki/Chaos_game)".
 It consists of picking a random point in the plane, then iteratively applying one of the functions chosen at random from the function system to transform the point to get a next point.